hypersign-protocol/hypersign-kyc-contracts/README.md

 - :white_check_mark: Implement feature in caach server to capture user's miniing step
 - :white_check_mark: Implement widget configuration page in Entity KYC dashboard
 ----------------------------------------------------------------
-- :white_check_mark: Figure out how can we verify issuer_did (over IBC / ORacle etc.)
 - :white_check_mark: Figure out how to canonize a json ld
 - :white_check_mark: Figure out how can we verify DID of issuer in the factory contract while onboarding/deboarding an